pablomainar/nuclei-detection/README.md

 # nuclei-detection

 This project is my solution to the 2018 Data Science Bowl held in Kaggle.
+You can see the competition rules and data in this link: https://www.kaggle.com/c/data-science-bowl-2018.
 This was my first competition in Kaggle.
 I started the competition quite late, when there were only 9 days to finish.
-Therefore I only had time to build a very simple CNN and I finished in position 638 out of 3634 (top 18%).
+Therefore I only had time to build a very simple CNN and I finished in position 638 out of 3634 (top 18%) with a score of 0.235.
+However, since my goal was to learn and not to compete, I spent a few weeks more tryingto improve my solution after the competition had finished.
+With the final solution that can be found here I obtained a score of 0.358 that would have rised me to position 521 (top 14%).
+My main limitation was my available hardware.
+I could only use my old laptop to do everything, so I did not have acces to a GPU and the RAM was very limited.
+This meant that training was painfully slow and uncomfortable, the CNN was forced to be relatively shallow and Icould not use any pre-trained net like VGG or ResNet to initialize it, so I had to train it from scratch.
+All this said, these are the main aspects of my solution:
+- It is based on U-Net (https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/).
+- Since this is an instance segmentation problem the training is done end-to-end and there is no need for fully connected layers.
+This allows meto use any size of image as input/output, which is an advantage given that both the train and test images have very different sizes.
+To simplify things, training is done with random crops of 256x256 pixels, while the test images are processed "as they are", without resizing them.
+- Heavy data augmentation: We only had 670 images to train with, so to generalize better and avoid overfitting it was crucial to do data augmentation.
+As said before, random crops of 256x256 pixels are used from the training images.
+To this crops I also apply rotation, vertical/horizontal flipping, random cropping, rgb channel shuffle, gaussian noise and average/gaussian blurring.